nextflow-io/nextflow/docs/config.md

 The following settings are available:

 `k8s.autoMountHostPaths`
-: Automatically mounts host paths in the job pods.
-Only for development purpose when using a single node cluster (default: `false`).
+: Automatically mounts host paths into the task pods (default: `false`).
+Only intended for development purposes when using a single node.

 `k8s.computeResourceType`
 : :::{versionadded} 22.05.0-edge